S010MON/S010MON/README.md

-### Hi there 👋
+### About Me

-- I'm interested in
+- I’m currently working on personal projects to improve my Python skills looking at ballistics modeling and visualisation.

-- I’m currently working on personal projects to improve my Python skills
+- I'm keen to build a 'Everything From NAND' simulator that will allow a user to build circuits from NAND gates and show how abstraction works.